 Add even more contrast by dragging the Blacks slider to the left to make the darkest tones deeper and richer.

 Are the colors in a photo too bland?
 Increase color intensity with the Vibrance or Saturation slider.

 Drag the Saturation slider to the right to intensify all the colors in a photo.
 If the effect is too strong, try the Vibrance slider instead.

 Lighting conditions in a scene can fool your camera’s white balance controls, adding an unwanted color cast to a photo.
 Use Lightroom’s White Balance controls to make the colors in your photo more realistic.

 Choose from White Balance presets or drag the Temperature and Tint sliders to achieve a more natural balance of colors.

 Or experiment with the White Balance controls to give a photo a creative color look.

-When you include Lightroom Classic CC in your photography workflow, you can rely on basic adjustments like these to make exciting images from photos that may not look perfect straight out of the camera.
+When you include Lightroom in your photography workflow, you can rely on basic adjustments like these to make exciting images from photos that may not look perfect straight out of the camera.

-If a scene is too wide to fit in a single shot with the gear you have with you, take multiple, overlapping photos to capture the entire view and leave it to Lightroom Classic CC to stitch them together into a stunning panorama.
+If a scene is too wide to capture in a single shot with the gear you have with you, take multiple photos and leave it to Lightroom to stitch them together into a stunning panorama.